gtiosclub/Calculator-Tutorial/P2/part2.md

 <p align="center"> <img src="screenshot4.png" height="350px" align="center"> </p>

 ### And he said, "Let there be Label"
 You can customize the label to your heart's content, too.
-Remember the Attribute Inspector from earleir?
+Remember the Attribute Inspector from earlier?
 Open that up and you should see a treasure-trove of customization options.
 Some are very clear (Text, Color, Font) and others are a bit more... esoteric (What the hell is a View Semantic?).

 Play around some.
 Try to customize the text and make the font size larger.
 Both of these options are in the first five rows, so they should be pretty easy to manage.
 You might have to make the label larger, but you can do that just as easily by dragging the bottom-right corner of the label in the canvas.